 Ipanema Farme de Amoedo Beach – Rio de Janeiro, Brazil

 This gay beach in Rio de Janeiro is easily spotted by the numerous rainbow flags marking the area (between Posto 8 & 9) and the gorgeous speedo-wearing men lounging about.
 You’ll find it right near the gay-friendly Ipanema Plaza Hotel.
-It’s also referred to as “Barbie Land” because of all the pretty “Kens” that go there.
+Ipanema Farme de Amoedo Beach is also referred to as “Barbie Land” because in Brazilan Portuguese ‘Barbie’ is slang for a ‘gym rat’, or a ‘muscle queen’ and there's plenty of those on show there.
 If you’re looking to go out later, you’ll also find party promoters with flyers to let you know what’s going on.

 Poodle Beach – Rehoboth Beach, USA